CMSgov/redhat-enterprise-linux-8-stig-baseline/README.md

 ### Source Guidance

-- RedHat Enterprise Linux 8 Security Technical Implementation Guide v1r3
+- RedHat Enterprise Linux 8 Security Technical Implementation Guide v1r12

 ### Current Profile Statistics

-The profile is tested on every commit and every release against both `vanilla` and `hardened` ubi8 and ec2 images using a CI/CD pipeline.
+The profile is tested on every commit and every release against both `vanilla` and `hardened` ubi8 and ec2 images using [CI/CD pipelines](https://github.com/mitre/redhat-enterprise-linux-8-stig-baseline/actions).
 The `vanilla` images are unmodified base images sourced from Red Hat itself.
-The `hardened` images have had their settings configured for security according to STIG guidance.
+The `hardened` images have had their settings configured for security according to STIG guidance, and are sourced from [Platform One's](https://p1.dso.mil/) [Iron Bank](https://login.dso.mil).
 Testing both vanilla and hardened configurations of both containerized and virtual machine implementations of RHEL8 is necessary to ensure the profile works in multiple environments.

 # Getting Started and Intended Usage